Former Texas police officer guilty of manslaughter for killing of Black woman

 After Dean’s arrest, however, the progress of the case slowed considerably due to the Covid-19 pandemic and health issues affecting Dean’s lawyer.

-The case finally went to trial last week, and, after 13 hours of deliberation spread over two days, the Tarrant County jury handed down a split decision for prosecutors — finding Dean innocent of murder but guilty of manslaughter.
+The case finally went to trial last week, and, after 13 hours of deliberation spread over two days, the Tarrant County jury handed down a split decision for prosecutors on Thursday – finding Dean innocent of murder but guilty of manslaughter.

+The major issue at stake in the trial was whether Jefferson was armed when Dean shot her.
+Dean claimed that she was, but prosecutors said that there was no evidence to support the claim.
+Dean said that he only mentioned the gun to his partner, Officer Carol Darch, after he saw it on the floor following the shooting.

+There were other major issues with the pair’s work: the body camera footage showed that Dean and Ms Darch failed to properly identify themselves as police officers when they arrived at the house and that Dean failed to adminster any first aid to Jefferson after shooting her.

 Join our new commenting forum